AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Contacts/agora_chat_contact_ios.md

 #### Listen for contact events

-Use `ContactListener` to add the following callback events.
+Use `AgoraChatContactManagerDelegate` to add the following callback events.
 When a user receives a contact invitation, you can accept or decline the invitation.

 ```objectivec
 // Adds a contact manager delegate.